solana-foundation/developer-content/docs/core/cpi.md

 sidebarSortOrder: 5
 ---

+## Key Points

+- CPIs enable Solana programs to invoke instructions on another program.

+- Signer privileges from a caller program are extended to the callee.

+- Programs can "sign" CPIs using PDAs derived from their own program ID.

+- The callee program can make additional CPIs to other programs, up to a maximum depth of 4.

+## Overview

 A Cross Program Invocation (CPI) refers to when one program invokes the instructions of another program.
 This mechanism allows for the composability of Solana programs.